anas-204/requirement-analysis/README.md

 Enhances user satisfaction by addressing real user needs.

-What is Requirement Analysis ?
+What is Requirement Analysis?  :

 Requirement Analysis is the process of identifying, documenting, and validating the needs and constraints of stakeholders to define what a software system must do.